emnify/product-docs/docs/services/platform/events/event-types.md

 Exclusively for devices with data quota management enabled.

 :::caution
-Once this happens, the data quota status updates from **Active** to **Exhausted**, and the device won't be able to consume from the data service.
+Once this happens, the data quota status updates from **Active** to **Exhausted**, and the device won't be able to use the data service.
 Established connections for that device disconnects within seconds, and new connection requests are denied until a new data quota is assigned or data quota management is disabled in the service profile.

 It's also possible to define an action on **Throttle**.